 Definition

 Coin Days Destroyed (CDD) is an on-chain metric that weights the movement of coins by how long they sat unspent.
-Each coin accumulates one coin-day for every day it remains dormant in an unspent transaction output (UTXO); when it is finally spent, those accumulated coin-days are considered destroyed.
+Each coin accumulates one coin-day for every day it remains dormant in an unspent transaction output; when it is finally spent, those accumulated coin-days are "destroyed."
 The metric is calculated by multiplying the quantity of coins moved by the number of days each had been held, then summing across all transactions in a period.
+It is one of the oldest on-chain indicators — the idea dates back to Bitcoin's earliest analysts — and it endures because it asks a sharper question than raw volume: not how much moved, but whose coins moved.

 Why dormancy is weighted

-Plain transaction volume treats a coin that just moved and a coin held for five years identically.
+Plain transaction volume treats a coin that moved yesterday and a coin dormant for five years identically, so high-frequency churn — exchange shuffles, self-transfers, trading bots — dominates the signal.
 CDD does not.
-By giving older coins proportionally more weight, it emphasizes activity by long-dormant supply, often associated with experienced, long-term holders, over the high-frequency churn of recently moved coins.
+By giving older coins proportionally more weight, it emphasizes activity by long-dormant supply, generally associated with experienced, long-horizon holders, over the noise of recently moved coins.
 A coin held one year that moves destroys roughly 365 coin-days; the same coin moved after a day destroys just one.
+The arithmetic is possible because of Bitcoin's ledger design: every UTXO carries its creation time on-chain, so age at spend is a fact any full node can compute — no oracle, no exchange data, no trust.

 How it is interpreted